+We can relax several of the Conditions \ref{item:fjLipshitz})-\ref{item:cooperative}) on the $f_j$ and Conditions \ref{item:boundedness}. and \ref{item:expected_change}. of Theorem \ref{thm:comparisonmulti} and the conclusion still holds (in particular, the proof we gave still goes through).
+We will list some possible relaxations below.

+\begin{itemize} \item Condition \ref{item:fjLipshitz}): We only use this condition on \eqref{eqn:lipschitz1} and \eqref{eqn:lipschitz2}, and in both situations we are applying it at points $(t, z_1, \ldots, z_a)$ which are very close to the trajectory.
+In particular, instead of assuming that $f_j$ is $L$-Lipschitz on all of $\mc{D}$, it suffices to have that $f_j$ is $L$-Lipschitz on the set of points

 \item Condition \ref{item:fjbounded}): We only use this condition to conclude that the system \eqref{eq:ysystem} has a unique solution and that those solutions $y_j$ are $B$-Lipschitz.
-So, it suffices to just check directly that \eqref{eq:ysystem} has a unique solution that is $B$-Lipschitz. \item Condition \ref{item:cooperative}): It suffices to have that $f_j(t, z_1, \ldots z_a)$ is upper bounded by
+So, instead of Condition \ref{item:fjbounded}) it suffices to just check directly that \eqref{eq:ysystem} has a unique solution that is $B$-Lipschitz. \item Condition \ref{item:cooperative}): We only use the cooperativity of the functions to get line \eqref{eq:monotonicity}.
+In this situation, for our point $(t, z_1, \ldots, z_a)$ some $z_j$ is in its critical interval (and all the $z_i$ are below their upper bounds).
+In particular, instead of assuming the full Condition \ref{item:cooperative}), for \eqref{eq:monotonicity} it suffices to have that $f_j(t, z_1, \ldots z_a)$ is upper bounded by

-whenever $z_{j'} \le y_{j'}(t) + g(t)/n$ for all $j'$ and $z_{j} \le y_j(t)$.
+whenever $z_{j'} \le y_{j'}(t) + g(t)/n$ for all $j'$ and $z_{j} \ge y_j(t)$.